Artist

 Macnamara’s time-consuming, considered and process-based practice reveals sophisticated multi-layered meanings that draw upon issues of environment, history, politics, culture, family, and deeply personal emotions.
 She is an artist of great insight, creating poetic objects of immense beauty and poignancy.

-In 2017, Macnamara won the prestigious Wandjuk Marika Memorial Three-Dimensional Award at the Telstra National Aboriginal and Torres Strait Islander Art Awards and in 2019 she was honoured with a major solo retrospective exhibition, entitled Shirley Macnamara - Dyinala Nganinya, and publication at the Queensland Art Gallery | Gallery of Modern Art in Brisbane.
+Macnamara won the prestigious Wandjuk Marika Memorial Three-Dimensional Award at the Telstra National Aboriginal and Torres Strait Islander Art Awards in 2017 and was honoured with a major solo retrospective exhibition, entitled Shirley Macnamara - Dyinala Nganinya, and publication at the Queensland Art Gallery | Gallery of Modern Art in Brisbane in 2019.

 Macnamara’s work is found in several major collections including the National Gallery of Australia, Canberra; the Queensland Art Gallery | Gallery of Modern Art, Brisbane, the UQ Art Museum, Brisbane, the Australian War Memorial art collection, and the Cairns Art Gallery, Cairns, Queensland.

-© The Artist & Alcaston Gallery, 2023
+© The Artist & Alcaston Gallery, 2024

 For an extended CV, please contact Alcaston Gallery at art@alcastongallery.com.au